The Cell Phone Booster for Home Guide

-The yagi directional antenna that comes with most of the signal booster kits is meant to be mounted on a pole on the roof of the house.
+The yagi directional antenna that comes with most of the signal booster kits is meant to be mounted on a pole on the roof of the home.
 If you don't have an existing pole on the roof already, like an old television antenna, then a pole mount will provide you with a short length of pole to mount the directional antenna to.

-For most homes, a single internal antenna should be sufficient to provide boosted signal throughout the house, but there are some situations which may require you to add a second inside antenna to the booster, such as if the house is a non-standard ship (L shaped or has an open couryard inside), or if there are walls or floors made of concrete, brick, block or metal, which prevents signal from passing through.
+For most homes, a single internal antenna should be sufficient to provide boosted signal throughout the house, but there are some situations which may require you to add a second inside antenna to the cell phone booster, such as if the house is a non-standard ship (L shaped or has an open couryard inside), or if there are walls or floors made of concrete, brick, block or metal, which prevents signal from passing through.
 In these occasions, you may need to add a second internal antenna to the booster to better distribute the signal throughout the space.

 We recommend that you perform a soft install first by loosely running cables through open windows and temporarily placing components before drilling any holes and permanently installing the system.
 This will allow you to troubleshoot and optimize the setup of the booster first without having to move components if the initial setup is not ideal.